1.1.Q.40 Qualifying study (Austudy, YA, PES, FAA)

 For the purposes of FAA, a student is regarded as undertaking qualifying study if they are:

 - a student undertaking an approved tertiary course at an Australian institution within Australia (1.1.A.320), as set out in Schedule 2 of the Student Assistance (Education Institutions and Courses) Determination 2019 under the Student Assistance Act subsections 3(1) and 5D(1), and

 Act reference: SSAct section 19A FAA definitions, section 1061ZAAA Qualification for FAA

 Less than 75% of full-time study

 YA (full-time student) is not available to students who are undertaking less than 75% of a full-time study-load as full-time students.
 However, FAA is available to such students, if they are assessed as unable to undertake any other activity in addition to their study.

 Explanation: Most students who come within this category will be students with disabilities that do not qualify them for DSP.
 As a result they do not qualify for PES, but their disability sufficiently restricts the amount of study they are able to undertake, that imposing further activity test (1.1.M.160) requirements would compromise their study.

 Example: Sue is a visually impaired student who is required to live away from home to study.
 She is receiving YA because her impairment is not severe enough to be granted DSP.
 Because of her impairment she is only able to undertake 25% of a full-time study-load.
-The time she requires for course preparation and assessment prohibits her from undertaking other activities such as job search and she is exempted from other activity test requirements.
+The time she requires for course preparation and assessment prohibits her from undertaking other activities such as job search.
 Under YA she is not regarded as a full-time student, because she is not undertaking 75% of the full-time study-load.
-However, because her only activity test requirement is study, she is eligible for FAA.
+However, because her only Job Plan requirement is study, she is eligible for FAA.